In this article, you will learn how about the Page Analytics, one of the new updates of PageFly version 2.9.0.

 ||Which CTA of a page is the most efficient.|

-Important: Note that the Tracking ID will appear on the Cart page as the order item ID and in the Order section in Shopify Admin.
+The Tracking ID will appear on the Cart page as the order item ID and in the Order section in Shopify Admin.
 To explain this appearance is because it helps for the Analytics function works well, it does not affect anything in your store.

 If you want to hide the tracking ID (order item ID) on the Cart page, you can disable PageFly Tracking in the Settings section and remember to choose the Save button like the image below.
 However, the tracking ID is still in the Order section in Shopify Admin.